Precipio Inc. (PRPO) EPS is poised to hit -0.10 next quarter: How Investors Can Make It Count the Most?

 Technical Analysis of Precipio Inc. (PRPO)

-Going through the that latest performance of [Precipio Inc., PRPO].
-Its last 5-days volume of 24.11 million indicated improvement to the volume of 9.06 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 19.94% While, its Average True Range was 0.97.
+Through scrutinizing the latest numbers posted by the [Precipio Inc., PRPO], it can be observed that its last 5-days Average volume of 14.15 million was better the volume of 9.32 million, it posted the year before.
+During the previous 9 days, stock’s Stochastic %D was recorded 40.69% While, its Average True Range was 0.84.

-Raw Stochastic average of Precipio Inc. (PRPO) in the period of the previous 100 days is set at 30.56%, which indicates a major rise in contrast to 29.81% during the last 2-weeks.
-If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 439.72% that was higher than 194.23% volatility it exhibited in the past 100-days period.
+Raw Stochastic average of Precipio Inc. (PRPO) in the period of the previous 100 days is set at 31.37%, which indicates a major rise in contrast to 10.49% during the last 2-weeks.
+If we go through the volatility metrics of the stock, In the past 14-days, Company’s historic volatility was 167.15% that was lower than 196.93% volatility it exhibited in the past 100-days period.